If you are a current parent and need to contact a member of staff please go to Myschoolportal

 Mrs Keryn Neaves

-Senior Deputy Head, Magdalene House
+Senior Deputy Head, Prep School

 Mr Peter Timmis

 Having grown up in a small market town in Shropshire I attended Aberystwyth University and studied Physics with French.
 This involved a year working in an international school in Lille.
 It was here that I firmly decided to work in education and I believe the pastoral work I was involved in at the time also sowed the seeds for the pastoral focus my career has had to date.
-After Graduating with a BSc Honours in Physics with French I completed a PGCE in Wales, teaching in two Welsh comprehensives.
+After Graduating with a BSc Honours I completed a PGCE in Wales, teaching in two Welsh comprehensives.

 Deputy Head Academic